Slim Sallee

-Harry Franklin "Slim" Sallee (February 3, 1885 – March 23, 1950) was a professional baseball player.
+Harry Franklin "Slim" Sallee (February 3, 1885 – March 23, 1950) was an American professional baseball player.
 He was a left-handed pitcher over parts of fourteen seasons (1908-1921) with the St. Louis Cardinals, New York Giants and Cincinnati Reds.
 For his career, he compiled a 174–143 record in 476 appearances, with a 2.56 earned run average and 836 strikeouts.

 Sallee in a Coca-Cola ad from 1914.

 Sallee pitched in two World Series, both against the Chicago White Sox, and was a member of the victorious Reds in the infamous "Black Sox" 1919 World Series.
 He produced the best season of his career for the 1919 Reds, going 21–7 with a 2.06 earned run average.
 He lost a World Series to the White Sox as a member of the 1917 Giants, starting Game 1 and losing 2-1 to Sox ace Eddie Cicotte in Chicago, driving in his team's only run.
 In World Series play, Sallee compiled a 1–3 record in four appearances, with a 3.45 earned run average and six strikeouts.

 Also in 1919, Sallee became just the second pitcher (at that time) to have more wins than walks in a season.
 Christy Mathewson did it twice (1913, 1914) and Bret Saberhagen accomplished this feat in 1994 with the New York Mets.

+During that season, he set the current season record for fewest strikeouts per 9 innings pitched for anyone with at least 150 innings pitched at 0.95.

 Sallee was born and later died in Higginsport, Ohio, at the age of 65.
 He was buried at Confidence Cemetery in Georgetown, Ohio.